mongoid/mongoid-slug/README.md

 ============

 Mongoid Slug generates a URL slug or permalink based on one or more fields in a Mongoid model.
-It sits idly on top of [stringex](https://github.com/rsl/stringex) and works with non-Latin characters.
+It sits idly on top of [stringex] [1] and works with non-Latin characters.

 [![travis](https://secure.travis-ci.org/papercavalier/mongoid-slug.png)](http://travis-ci.org/papercavalier/mongoid-slug)